Dirk-/Asurino-Library/readme.txt

 To install this library

 - Download the ZIP file and extract everything
-- Rename the folder "Asurino-Library-master" to "asuro"
+- Rename the folder "Asurino-Library-master" or "Asurino-Library-0.5" (depending on the way you downloaded it from GitHub) to "asuro"
-- Move the "asuro" folder to "C:\Program Files\Arduino\libraries" (Windows) or your "˜/Documents/Arduino/libraries" folder (OS X)
+- Move the "asuro" folder to "C:\Users\<username>\Documents\Arduino\libraries" (Windows) or your "˜/Documents/Arduino/libraries" folder (OS X)
+- Move the contents of "move to hardware" to "C:\Users\<username>\Documents\Arduino\hardware" (Windows) or your "˜/Documents/Arduino/hardware" folder (macOS).
+If the "hardware" folder does not exist, create it.
+- Delete the empty "move to hardware" folder.

-When installed, the library should look like this (OS X example):
+When installed, the library should look like this (macOS example):

 ˜/Documents/Arduino/libraries/asuro                  (this library's folder) ˜/Documents/Arduino/libraries/asuro/src/Asuro.cpp    (the library implementation file)